axcheron/axcheron.github.io/_posts/2016-12-12-pe-format-manipulation-with-pefile.md

 If you want to enemuerate each members of a specific structure, like *DOS_HEADER*, it can easily be done by using a `for` loop.

-**Note** The DOS header can be found starting at offset zero in all Portable Executable files.
+**Note:** The DOS header can be found starting at offset zero in all Portable Executable files.
 Its main objective is to indicate the offset of the main headers containing the actual information about the PE file, the **NT headers**.
 The offset where to find those headers is stored in the *e_lfanew* member.
 {: .notice--info}

 ```python